mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 One of the benefits of the widespread adoption of tools like git is the fact that the meta-data captured in the version control system captures relevant information about the evolution of the system.

-# Types of Evolutionary Information Relevant for AR available in VCS
+# Deriving AR-Relevant Information From VCS

+VCS = version control system

 ## Code Ownership: which developers are responsible with which parts of the code?